modelscope/FunASR/docs/model_selection.md

 - With a GPU, default to Fun-ASR-Nano — the flagship LLM-based model for Chinese, English, Japanese, and Chinese dialects/accents, strongest on hard, contextual, and proper-noun-heavy audio.
 For the separate 31-language checkpoint, use Fun-ASR-MLT-Nano.
 - On CPU, or for multilingual + emotion workloads, use SenseVoice-Small (fast non-autoregressive, CPU-viable).
 - Use Paraformer when your production traffic is primarily Mandarin and you want timestamps or hotwords.
+- For offline long recordings that need anonymous per-recording speaker labels in the same request, use MOSS-Transcribe-Diarize; it is not a realtime WebSocket or known-person identification path.
 - Use the streaming runtime when partial results and long-lived connections matter more than a single final transcript.
 - Keep model aliases stable in production runbooks so benchmark results and bug reports are reproducible.
 - Open a [Deployment Help issue](https://github.com/modelscope/FunASR/issues/new?template=deployment_help.md) with model, device, command, logs, audio duration, and runtime path when you get stuck.